caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 {$SITE_ADDRESS}
 ```

-Environment variables in this form are substituted before parsing begins, so they can expand to empty values, partial tokens, complete tokens, or even multiple tokens and lines.
+Environment variables in this form are substituted before Caddyfile parsing begins, so they can expand to empty values, partial tokens, complete tokens, or even multiple tokens and lines.

 A default value can be specified for when the environment variable is not found, by using `:` as the delimiter between the variable name and the default value: